-The above video is taken from one of Soundfly’s most unique courses to date, the one-month intensive Unlocking the Emotional Power of Chords.
+above video is taken from one of Soundfly’s most unique courses to date, the 6-week mentor-driven Unlocking the Emotional Power of Chords.
 Learn to harness harmonic theory in your productions and compositions to maximize their emotional impact.

 Let’s take a look.